 The prophecy in Isaiah 11 also refers to a rod.
-Though this chapter is often interpreted as being messianic, it actually applies to the time after The Sign arrives and thereafter when the wolf and the lamb will get along.
-There are many confirming points of the Cut Short model therefore it is cited in full and divided into sections with key words preceding each section with alternate translations for some verses.
+Though this chapter is often understood to be messianic, it applies to the time after The Sign arrives and thereafter when the wolf and the lamb will get along.
+There are many confirming points of the Cut Short model; therefore, it is cited in full and divided into sections with key words preceding each section with alternate translations for some verses.

-Jesse is the father of David and Jesus is a descendant of King David, thus the allegory of a family tree.
-A detail missed by King James translators however is that it bore “fruit” and that the prophecy actually applies to his fruit or believers, therefore we changed the pronouns “him” “he” and “his” to the plural “they” “them” and “their.”
+Jesse is the father of David, and Jesus is a descendant of King David, thus the allegory of a family tree.
+A detail missed by King James translators, however, is that it bore “fruit,” and the prophecy applies to His believers; therefore we changed the pronouns “him” “he” and “his” to the plural “they” “them” and “their.”

 [BELIEVERS, GIFTS OF THE SPIRIT, JUDGE, REPROVE, RIGHTEOUSNESS, SMITE, SLAY, FAITHFULNESS]

 1 And there shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots:

 1 Out of the stump of David’s family will grow a shoot— yes, a new Branch bearing fruit from the old root.
 [NLT]

 1 Then a shoot will spring from the stem of Jesse, And a branch from his roots will bear fruit.
 [NASB]

 1 And a rod hath come out from the stock of Jesse, And a branch from his roots is fruitful.
 [YLT]